rsm-gh/build-deb/DEBIAN_BASICS.md

 The folder structure will be the structure of the program once it's installed.
   + Scripts placed at `/usr/bin/` are directly called from the terminal and their extension should not be added.
 This is the location where the main executable must be placed.
   + As a general rule, if the program has multiple files, they should be placed under `ProgramName-Version/usr/share/ProgramName/all the files`.
-For having more information about this you can read about the GNU/Linux structure since there are many locations for different stuff.
+For having more information about this, you can read about the GNU/Linux structure since there are many locations for different stuff.
 For example, if the package is a python library, you will probably don't have a script in `usr/bin/` but instead the python module shall be added to `/usr/lib/pythonX.X/site-packages/python_module.py`.
 Some Remarks:
   + It is possible to add pre-installation, post-installation, pre-removal scripts to the package.
-They only need to be added inside the `DEBIAN` folder with their respective name (`preinst`, `postinst`, `prerm`, etc..).
+They only need to be added inside the `DEBIAN` folder with their respective name (`preinst`, `postinst`, `prerm`, etc...).
-  + For adding a graphical launcher (application icon) it is only necessary to create a `program_name.desktop` file into the applications folder `/usr/share/applications/` To figure out the content of the file, just sniff the files of the application directory of your system, you will probably find good examples.
+  + For adding a graphical launcher (application icon), create a `program_name.desktop` file into the applications folder `/usr/share/applications/` To figure out the content of the file, sniff the files of the application directory of your system, you will probably find good examples.
 ### 3. Fill the control file
 Here is an example of the control file.
-For creating it just paste the following text into an empty file:
+For creating it, paste the following text into an empty file:
 ```
 Package: ProgramName
 Version: VERSION